danimtb/sonoff-danimtb/readme.md

 - ArduinoOTA  flashing over wifi.

-# How to configure for your device
-To flash a new device you need to configure some parameters for your setup gathered in two files in *data* folder:

-- DeviceData.h: All device data information is placed in this file.
-You'll new to define:
-  - DEVICE_NAME: name of your device used in device infomartion topics and to register as a client in MQTT broker.
-  - DEVICE_TYPE: name of the kind of hardware device you are using (sonoff, sonoff-touch, sonoff-s20, sonoff-touch-esp01)
-  - IP_NUMBER: last 3 numbers for the device ip number (currently only 192.168.1.XXX networks).
-  - SET_TOPIC: MQTT topic that the devices subscribes to change its state.
-  - STATUS_TOPIC: MQTT topic where the devices publishes its state.
-  - SECONDARY_TOPIC: MQTT additional topic to command other device with long press of button.
-It is used to togle other device state (if you don't need this option set it to the same as SET_TOPIC).

-- NetworkData.h: All network information of wifi, mqtt and ArduinoOTA.
-  - WIFI_SSID
-  - WIFI_PASS
-  - MQTT_SERVER: MQTT broker IP.
-  - MQTT_PORT: MQTT broker port.
-  - MQTT_USERNAME: Username to register in MQTT broker.
-  - MQTT_PASSWORD: Password to register in MQTT broker.
-  - OTA_PORT: Port to receive arduino OTA.
-  - OTA_PASS: Password to flash an OTA.

-# How to flash it!
+# How to flash it
 This project is built with [platformio](platformio.org) to manage third party libraries such as PubSubClient, so you'll need to install it.

-To flash your devices, clone this repo and fill your device and network data.
-Then run this command to flash a device connected to your COM3 (remember your device should be in flash mode -GPIO0 to GND-):
+To flash your devices, clone this repo and run this command to flash a device connected to a USB port (remember your device should be in flash mode -GPIO0 to GND-).
+Keywords for supported devices are *sonoff*, *sonoff-touch*, *sonoff-s20*, *sonoff-touch-esp01*:

+- First flash SPIFFS:
+`$ platformio -e sonoff -t uploadfs`
+- Then flash the firmware:
-`$ platformio run --target upload --upload-port COM3`
+`$ platformio -e sonoff -t upload`

-Or to flash via Arduino OTA you'll need to indicate IP and OTA password for the device in *platformio.ini* file and then execute (ensure your device is already connected to wifi):
+Or to flash via Arduino OTA you'll need to indicate OTA password for the device in *platformio.ini* file and then execute (ensure your device is already connected to wifi):

+- First flash SPIFFS:
+`$ platformio -e sonoff -t uploadfs --upload-port your-device-IP`
+- Then flash the firmware:
-`$ platformio run --target upload`
+`$ platformio -e sonoff -t upload --upload-port your-device-IP`

 And that's all! :D

+# How to configure for your device
+The first time you flash a new device, you need to configure some parameters to connect the devie to your wifi network and mqtt server.

+To do that, press and hold for 10 seconds (then release) the button and the device will create a wifi hotspot.
+Connect to the wifi hotspot and open browser with IP *192.168.1.4*.
+I will bring you to a web to configure the parameters of your device.
+When you are done, press *Save Settings* button and the device will try to connect to the Wifi and MQTT network indicated.

+Parameter description:

+**Network Settings**
+- WIFI SSID (32): Name of wifi network to connect the device to.
+- WIFI PASS (32): Password of wifi network to connect the device to.
+- IP (15): Static IP address of the device (Usually 192.168.1.XXX)
+- MASK (15): Mask of the device in the network (Usually 255.255.0.0)
+- GATEWAY (15): Gateway of the device iun the network (Usually 192.168.1.1)

+**MQTT settings**
+- MQTT Server (32): MQTT server to connect the device to
+- MQTT Port (4): Port of the MQTT server
+- MQTT Username (32): Username of the device in the MQTT network
+- MQTT Password (32): Password of the device in the MQTT network

+**Device Data**
+- Device Name (15)
+- OTA Password (32): Password for OTA updates
+- MQTT Status topic (40): Status topic of the the device
+- MQTT Command topic (40): Topic to command the device (Payloads accepted: ON, OFF, TOGGLE)
+- MQTT Secondary Command Topic (40): Long press topic to send TOGGLE (in case you want to command other devices doing a long press of the button)